awsdocs/aws-lambda-developer-guide/doc_source/API_ListTags.md

 # ListTags<a name="API_ListTags"></a>

 Returns a list of tags assigned to a function when supplied the function ARN \(Amazon Resource Name\)\.
+For more information on Tagging, see [Tagging Lambda Functions](http://docs.aws.amazon.com/lambda/latest/dg/tagging.html) in the **AWS Lambda Developer Guide**\.

 ## Request Syntax<a name="API_ListTags_RequestSyntax"></a>